As a landlord, you’re often liable for many incidents and conditions beyond your control.

 If the landlord knows that a tenant has a dog, and that dog has previously displayed aggressive behavior or tenants/visitors have complained about the dog, the landlord may be liable if the dog bites someone.
-Even if the tenant has liability insurance, the person who was bit can pursue a legal claim against the landlord as well, as we’ve written about previously.
+Even if the tenant has liability insurance, the person who was bitten can pursue a legal claim against the landlord as well.

 In some cases, landlords can even be held liable if the dog bite doesn’t occur on the property.

 Sidewalk maintenance and landlord liability

 New York City laws say the landlord is responsible for keeping sidewalks in good repair, and that responsibility cannot be delegated to someone else.

 The laws also say that the landlord is responsible for clearing snow and ice in a timely fashion from sidewalks.
 If the snow stops between 7:00 a.m. and 4:59 p.m., it must be cleared within four hours.
 If it stops between 5:00 p.m. and 8:59 p.m., it must be cleared within 14 hours.
 If it stops between 9:00 p.m. and 6:59 a.m., it must be cleared by 11:00 a.m. the next day.

 If the landlord is out of town and can’t travel to the building, or the snow removal company doesn’t show up, that’s no excuse.
 The landlord will still be liable.

 How Much Liability Insurance Do I Need?

 The amount of liability insurance on a building generally depends on several factors:

 - The value of the building